WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 The gene tree shows the inferred evolutionary history of the family that this gene is a member of.
 At the ends of the branches are genes, with our gene of interest highlighted in red.
 The points where the branches split are called nodes; nodes represent different evolutionary events, with these being represented in the tree by different colours.
 Dark blue nodes represent speciation events (where two populations of an existing species diverged into two new species).
 Red nodes represent duplications, where within the genome of one species the gene was duplicated.
 Turquoise nodes are ambiguous.

-Note that the most closely related genes in the tree are from other Strongyloides species: the animal parasites S. venezuelensis and S. papillosus and the human parasite S. stercoralis.
-These genes are all orthologues of our gene of interest.
+Note that the most closely related gene in the tree is from another _Opisthorchis_ species, _O. felineus_.
 Orthologues are genes that evolved from a common ancestral gene by speciation; they may have diverged to a greater or lesser degree in their sequences, but often retain their function in their respective species.
 Similarly, paralogues are genes that have evolved from a common ancestral gene by duplication (see the information box on the Compara pipeline).
-They are genes that are found in more than one copy in a species’ genome.

 It can be useful to look at alignments of these related proteins to see how well conserved they are.
 Highly conserved regions are more likely to be essential for the function of the protein.

-* Click on the section of the tree labelled “Blood flukes and click “expand this subtree”.
+* Click on the section of the tree labelled “Blood flukes" and click “expand this subtree”.

 Next to the main tree, in green, we can see a pictorial summary of the multiple alignment of the proteins of these four genes, with green coloured regions representing alignments and non-coloured regions representing gaps.
 You may be interested in exploring these alignments at a higher resolution.